It can be challenging to pinpoint the 'concrete' impact AI assistants have on daily development work.

 One approach: Git Trailers for AI Attribution

-Following some suggestions from our internal community, we can track AI Assistant contributions by attributing their impact using git trailers.
+Prompt: Refactored authentication logic for clarityUsing Git Trailers, we can attribute the impact of AI on a commit-level.
 This approach makes AI usage visible and concrete in our version control history.
 This metadata becomes part of your version history, making it possible to generate reports on AI/models usage (frequency), contribution levels, or even the prompts using custom scripts or Git analytics tools.

-Here's a git hook that automatically prompts developers to add AI contribution metadata to their commits:
+Here's a git hook that automatically prompts developers to add AI contribution metadata to their commits.
+Using it would look like:

 #!/bin/bash